hikkie3110/website/content/en/docs/concepts/overview/working-with-objects/labels.md

 Valid label values must be 63 characters or less and must be empty or begin and end with an alphanumeric character (`[a-z0-9A-Z]`) with dashes (`-`), underscores (`_`), dots (`.`), and alphanumerics between.

-For example, here’s the configuration file for a Pod that has two labels `environment: production` and `app: nginx` :
+For example, here's the configuration file for a Pod that has two labels `environment: production` and `app: nginx` :

 ```yaml